amyspark/mangrove-doc-wiki/Normal-integer-semantics.md

 auto b = a / -1
 ```

-In this instance the answer must be -255 and so must be represented by a Int16 to preserve correctness.
+In this instance the answer must be -255 and so must be represented by a `Int16` to preserve correctness.
 If the
-result is instead assigned back to an Int8 (it would be illegal to assign it back to a UInt8), truncation to -128 would
+result is instead assigned back to an `Int8` (it would be illegal to assign it back to a `UInt8`), truncation to -128
-occur and b.overflow set to true.
-This allows the detection of this occuring.
+would occur and `b.overflow` set to true.
+This allows the detection of this event.
 If the programmer wishes to convert
-this back to a UInt8 ignoring sign, they may instead call the member function .asUnsigned() and truncate.
+this back to a `UInt8` ignoring sign, they may instead call the member function `.asUnsigned()` and truncate.
 This would
 result in the round-trip value of 1 as this is done assuming twos complement maths.
 Without truncation the user would
-see the answer 65281 (0xff01) in a UInt16.
+see the answer 65281 (0xff01) in a `UInt16`.

 ## Bitwise operations

-Bitwise operations are only defined for unsigned types due to the problems inherrant in their operation on signed
+Bitwise operations are only defined for unsigned types due to the problems inherent in their operation on signed
 integers.
 If any of the inputs to the bitwise operation is signed, it must first be converted with .asUnsigned().

 The operation widens to the widest operand, and the result type is that widest type.